schismtracker/schismtracker/docs/accessibility.md

 The SRAL library should be easy to build and install with CMake.

-Note: SRAL is written in ++.
+Note: SRAL is written in C++.
 It also requires Speech Dispatcher and libx11 to build under *NIX systems.

 After installing SRAL proceed with building the tracker as described in the original Schism Tracker documentation.